1 Introduction

 Recent archaeological research has confirmed traces of destruction by the Mycenae in the 12th century BC.
 [98]

-Cleodaeus also destroyed Tiryns and Midea and occupied Argos.
+Cleodaeus also destroyed Tiryns and Midea.
 [99]

 Agamemnon was succeeded by his son Orestes, who migrated from Mycenae to Tegea in Arcadia.
 [100]